bormaxi8080/starred/README.md

 ## HTML

+- [DarkWebInformer/darknetlive](https://github.com/DarkWebInformer/darknetlive) - A web scrape of Darknetlive.
+Incognito Market admin has removed the news page.
+This scrape has everything including the news.
 - [spyboy-productions/r4ven](https://github.com/spyboy-productions/r4ven) - Track the GPS location of the user's smartphone or PC and capture a picture of the target, along with IP and device information.
 - [stanfrbd/cyberbro](https://github.com/stanfrbd/cyberbro) - A simple application that extracts your IoCs from garbage input and checks their reputation using multiple CTI services.
 - [mohitmishra786/reversingBits](https://github.com/mohitmishra786/reversingBits) - A comprehensive collection of cheatsheets for reverse engineering, binary analysis, and assembly programming tools.
 This repository serves as a one-stop reference for security researchers, reverse eng